 It’s easy to get to Nusa Penida from Nusa Lembongan.
 Since you’re staying for two days at Nusa Penida, take a taxi to the Golden Bridge.
 The taxi cost is expensive as the price is 50,000-75,000 IDR ($3.50-$5.30 USD) per person for a 10-minute ride.
 It’s challenging to negotiate any lower too.

 At the Golden Bridge, go to the right side to buy a round-trip ticket for around 120,000 IDR ($8.50 USD) per person.
+You can visit any of the boat companies.
 You’ll get a lanyard which has your ticket.
 You’ll board your boat once it’s filled with at least 8 people and then take your 10-minute boat ride to Nusa Penida’s Toya Pakeh port.

 Things to Do in Nusa Penida